jbr-ai-labs/lipophilicity-prediction/README.md

 | logd_Lip_wo_averaging | 4166 | Merged datasets w/o strange (very soluble) molecules and standardized SMILES.
 Between duplicated logD for one SMILES the most common value was chosen | Lipophilicity |
 | logp_wo_logp_json_logd_Lip_wo_averaging | 17603 | Merged LogP and LogD datasets, 251 molecules have logP and logD values | logp_wo_logp_json_wo_averaging,<br/>logd_Lip_wo_averaging |

-For a detailed description of StructGNN we refer the reader to the paper [link to arxiv will be added].
+For a detailed description of StructGNN we refer the reader to the paper ["Lipophilicity Prediction with Multitask Learning and Molecular Substructures Representation"](https://arxiv.org/abs/2011.12117).

 *Machine Learning for Molecules Workshop @ NeurIPS 2020*